elementor/elementor-developers-docs/src/managers/registering-widgets.md

 # Registering Widgets

 When you create new [Elementor widgets](/widgets/), you must register them.
-The registration process is done by hooking to the `elementor/widgets/widgets_registered` action hook.
+This is done by hooking to the `elementor/widgets/widgets_registered` action hook.

 ## Registering New Widgets